Jodhpur: Economy

-Jodhpur's contributes $4 billion (approx) to Rajasthan's economy through different Industries.
-Jodhpur is the Handicraft Hub of India of $200 million industry.
-Tourism comes next where Jodhpur is one of the most popular tourist destination through many portals with top heritage hotels of India.
+Jodhpur contributes $4 billion (approx) to Rajasthan's economy through different Industries.
+It is also considered the center of India's $200 million handicraft industry.
+The city is also a major tourist destination, claiming attractive heritage hotels and sights from its long history.

-Jodhpur also has the largest Education Industry in western Rajasthan with top Coaching institutes of IIT-JEE, NEET and Civil Service Exams.
+Jodhpur also has the largest standardized test training industry in western Rajasthan, with top coaching institutes for the IIT-JEE, NEET-UG and NEET-PG, and Civil Service Exams.

-The upcoming 9 MMTPA Refinery and Petrochemical complex to be set up by Hindustan Petroleum Corporation Limited (HPCL) in Pachpadra, Barmer district will transform the industrial scene of the city drastically.
+Hindustan Petroleum Corporation Limited (HPCL) and the government of Rajasthan have been working since 2018 on a joint project to construct a refinery in Pachpadra, Barmer district with a capacity of nine MMTPA (million metric tonnes per annum).
+The refinery is expected to come online in January 2024, and was described by Union Petroleum Minister Hardeep Singh Puri as "...the 'Jewel of the Desert', bringing jobs, opportunities and joy to the people of Rajasthan...".
 Pachpadra lies just 60 kilometres from the industrial area of Boranada in Jodhpur.
-Around 120 by-products that are produced by the refinery are going to provide huge opportunities for new industries to be set up in and around Jodhpur.
+Around 120 by-products produced by the refinery are expected to provide major opportunities for new industries to be set up in and around Jodhpur.

-India's most ambitious industrial development project, the over US$100 billion Delhi-Mumbai Industrial Corridor Project is also going to impact the industrial scenario in Jodhpur in a big way.
-Marwar Junction which is located about 100 kilometres from Jodhpur will be one of the nine freight loading points along the DMIC route.
-Jodhpur and Pali districts fall under the region that is going to be developed as a manufacturing hub for the DMIC.
+India's most ambitious industrial development project, the over US$100 billion Delhi-Mumbai Industrial Corridor Project is also expected to impact the industrial scenario in Jodhpur in a big way.
+Marwar Junction, which is located about 100 kilometres from the city, will be one of the nine freight loading points along the DMIC route.
+In addition, both the Jodhpur and Pali districts fall under the region that is planned to be developed as a manufacturing hub for the DMIC.